ethanwicker/ethanwicker.github.io/_posts/2021-01-11-multiple-linear-regression-002.md

 After fitting the model, we can view the regression coefficients and intercept using the `coef_` and `intercept_` attributes.
 We could also perform prediction with the fitted model using the `predict()` method.

 Of particular interest to this post is the `score()` method.
 For the linear regression model, this method returns $R^2$, or the coefficient of determination.
-This value indicates the proportion of variance explained my the model.
+This value indicates the proportion of variance explained by the model.

 ```python
 >>> linear_reg.score(X, y)